Have questions? We make it easy to get in touch:

 This PDF book contains important information about requirements and policies of the program.
 If you have a specific question that is not answered here, please contact a member of the social work faculty or staff.Download the PDF

-Marcus Poindexter, assistant professor of Social Work, was named to Pittsburgh Courier's 2018 Fab 40 Class of 2018.
+Marcus Poindexter, instructor of social work, was named to Pittsburgh Courier's 2018 Fab 40 Class of 2018.
 The Fab 40 recognizes African American men and women under the age of 40 for their achievements in their respective professional fields.

 2019 Maggie Hobbs Award Recipients

-We are pleased to annouce that the recipients of the 2019 Maggie Hobbs Social Work Award are Katherine Luteri and Christina Dadey.
-The Award is determined by academic accomplishments, demonstration of social work skills, values and ethics; contributions to the social work program and to descipline of social work; and contributions to the Chatham community.
+We are pleased to announce that the recipients of the 2019 Maggie Hobbs Social Work Award are Katherine Luteri and Christina Dadey.
+The Award is determined by academic accomplishments, demonstration of social work skills, values and ethics; contributions to the social work program and to discipline of social work; and contributions to the Chatham community.

 Social Work Program Director Melissa Bell interviewed for Social Work Advocates Magazine